macroquest/docs/lua/luarocks-modules.md

     ```

 4. If you have not built mq2lua (in VS), do so now.
 It will run the vcpkg install of `luajit` that we need to run `luarocks` with.
-    You can alternately just install it through the mq vcpkg environment, but this is the simplest way to get what you need.
+    You can alternately just install it through the MQ vcpkg environment, but this is the simplest way to get what you need.

 5. Run `install.bat` with `/SELFCONTAINED`, using `/P` to point to the install directory, and (most importantly) `/INC`, `/LIB`, and `/BIN`
     to point to the mq install of luajit that you just built, and `/NOADMIN` because this is a local install.
 Hit enter when prompted: